Download the chart F20_WCU Approved Tools to review the approved tools, their use cases, and various advantages and disadvantages.

 - Limit your use of streaming technologies to WCU-supported platforms (Blackboard Collaborate, Zoom, and MS Teams).

-- Faculty are advised that capturing identifiable images of students and the separate act of distributing those images (whether photos or videos) require that the student (and/or parent if student is a minor) complete a photo waiver.
-The faculty member or department will need to work with the Office of University Counsel to craft the waiver.
+- Faculty are advised that capturing identifiable images of students and the separate act of distributing those images (whether photos or videos) require that the student (and/or parent if student is a minor) complete a FERPA Release Video 8.13.20.
 Read more information on Western Carolina University Policy 122 – Video Capture.

 Related to Assessments, Test, and Quizzes